Pop quiz hot shot –

 We need income insurance.
 You buy insurance for everything that’s important to you, from your car to your house to your pets (maybe).

-But how do you insure your job?
+But how do you insure your job? (especially if it’s a high paying job that doesn’t require a college degree)

 Passive income is your insurance against your job.
 Developing your streams of income will protect you in so many ways.
 One of the things people talk about is “F U Money,” or the idea that if you had enough money you could tell your boss to pound sand if you really wanted to.